pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 ### Can I Restrict Access to a Specific Site with the Developer Role?

 Only sites owned by Enterprise and EDU+ can assign the developer role to specific users.
-Partner Organizations cannot specify which members have access to specific sites.
+Partner workspaces cannot specify which members have access to specific sites.

 ### Which role should I assign a user to give them the lowest level of access?